dotnet/codeformatter/README.md

 ## Prerequisites

-In order to build or run this tool you will need to have Microsoft Build Tools 2015 installed.
-This comes as a part of [Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs).
+In order to build or run this tool you will need to have Microsoft Build Tools 2017 Update 2 installed.
+This comes as a part of [Visual Studio 2017 Update 2](https://www.visualstudio.com/downloads/download-visual-studio-vs).

 ## Installation